anishmss/bioinfo_intro_dlsu/chapters/rna_seq/rna_seq_intro.md

 Var (Y|x) &= {\sigma}^2.
 \end{align*}

-After estimating $\beta_{0}$,  $\beta_{1}$, and var (Y_{g}|x), and their standard errors, from observed expression data, we could test the null hypothesis that the gene $g$ is not differentially expressed by testing the null hypothesis that $\beta_{1}=0$.
+After estimating $\beta_{0}$,  $\beta_{1}$, and var (Y|x), and their standard errors, from observed expression data, we could test the null hypothesis that the gene $g$ is not differentially expressed by testing the null hypothesis that $\beta_{1}=0$.

 However, this model violates some of the assumptions of the simple linear model which are needed for reliable hypothesis testing and confidence interval computation.
-First, $Y_g|x$ represents discrete counts and is not described by a normal distribution.
-Next $Y_g|x$ do not all have equal variances.
+First, $Y|x$ represents discrete counts and is not described by a normal distribution.
+Next $Y|x$ do not all have equal variances.
 It is typical for random variables representing counts to have a mean-variance relation in which the larger the mean, larger the variance.
 Another reason for unequal variances could be that disease samples exhibit more variability than normal ones.

-### Dealing with unequal variances
+### Dealing with unequal variances and non-normality
 One technique to deal with unequal variances and non-normal distribution is data transformation.
 The idea is to log-transform the response variable, and fit a linear model on the transformed data.
 In the case of RNA-seq, we define $Y_{x}$ in the model to represent the log of read counts (instead of raw counts) normalized by sequencing depth.

 More formally, let $r_{gi}$ be the number of reads mapped to gene $g$ in the $i$-th sample.